 This feature disables fast package C-state ramping in a specific domain.
-If set to FALSE, the selected domain will continue to fast ramp.
-If set to TRUE, the selected domain will disable fast ramping.
+If this feature is set to FALSE, the selected domain will continue to fast ramp.
+If this feature is set to TRUE, the selected domain will disable fast ramping.
 The options are TRUE and FALSE.